 2.5 More complex models for both display and input

 Here's a table that has a list of customer summaries as well as an input element for each row.
-The end user can see a list of customer summaries, but they may also modify the status of the customer, checking the box is the user should be activated.
+The end user can see a list of customer summaries, but they may also modify the status of the customer, checking the box if the user should be activated.

 Figure 2.3 A combined display and input form